 Travis Fox is an aerial photographer and the Director of Visual Journalism at the Craig Newmark Graduate School of Journalism at the City University of New York (CUNY).

-An early adopter of drone technology, his work focuses on the details of low altitude aerial photography.
+As an early adopter of drone technology, his photography focuses on social issues on the landscape.
+His first book, Remains to be Seen, was published by Daylight in November 2020.
 Scars of Racism, a project documenting the physical legacy of racism in America, was exhibited at Photoville in 2019.
-His first monograph, published by Daylight, will be released in the fall of 2020.

 In his role at the Newmark J-School he oversees the Photojournalism, Documentary, Broadcast and Web Video programs.
 He also teaches CUNY’s first Drone Journalism course.

 Before drones and academia, Fox was recognized for helping establish a new form of video storytelling on the Internet.
 His short films for the Washington Post were described by Studio 360's Kurt Andersen as "ambitious, subtle, tough, and remarkably beautiful."
 Legendary television producer Tom Bettag adds: "extraordinary, sensitive and insightful."

 In the 10 years he spent at the Post, Fox covered every major conflict in the first decade of the 21st century.
 He was in Iraq during the invasion, had tours in Afghanistan as well as several reporting trips in Africa, Asia, Europe and South America.
 In 2006, Fox received the first Emmy Award presented to a web video producer.
 He was also the first and only person to win both the Editor of the Year and Videographer of the Year awards from the White House News Photographers Association.
 He has won dozens of National Press Photographers Association and Pictures of the Year International awards and has been nominated for a total of eight Emmys.